Greece Moments Greece Moments

 View of the green Lasithi Plateau

-On guided tours to the Lasithi Plateau you will get to know the nature and village life of the region and also learn something about mythology.
-Excursions to the Zeus Cave (Dikteon Antron), the traditional white windmills and food tours with tasting of regional products are popular.
+On guided tours to the Lasithi Plateau, you’ll get to know the region’s nature and village life while also learning about its mythology.
+Popular excursions include visits to the Cave of Zeus (Dikteon Antron), the traditional white windmills, and culinary tours featuring tastings of regional products.

 Dikteon Antron Höhle des Zeis Lasithi Psychro Kreta

-Many holidaymakers opt for an organised bus tour to the Lasithi plain.
-The excursion lasts a whole day, you will be picked up from the hotel and drive as a bus group past various stations and sights around the plateau.
+Many vacationers opt for an organized bus tour to the Lasithi Plain.
+The excursion lasts a full day; you’ll be picked up from your hotel and travel as part of a bus group past various stops and sights around the plateau.

-If you like it a little more exciting, you can also take part in a jeep safari to the Dikti Mountains.
-When driving over the mountain slopes, magnificent views open up again and again.
-But horseback riding tours through the region or a guided hike around the plain are also possible.
+If you prefer something a bit more exciting, you can also join a jeep safari in the Dikti Mountains.
+As you drive along the mountain trails, breathtaking views open up time and again.
+Horseback riding tours through the region or a guided hike around the plateau are also available.
 Local guides will introduce you to this part of Crete in a fascinating way.

 Kreta Ausflüge mit Jeep Safari Süden

-The hot air balloon flights over the Lasithi Plain are also a real highlight.
-The huge valley looks really impressive from the air, especially at sunset.
-If you need more information, just click on the links and you will end up with our partner GetYourGuide*:
+Hot air balloon flights over the Lasithi Plain are also a real highlight.
+The vast valley looks truly impressive from the air, especially at sunset.
+If you need more info, just click on the links and you’ll be taken to our partner GetYourGuide*:

 ➲ To the hot air balloon flight*

-➲ To the bus tour on the plateau*
+➲ To the bus tour of the plateau*

 ➲ To the jeep safari on the plateau*